cilium/cilium.io/src/posts/2020-02-18-cilium-17/index.md

   - dsr
   - endpointslices
 ogImage: ogimage.png
-ogSummary: `
-We are excited to announce the Cilium 1.7 release.
+ogSummary: "We are excited to announce the Cilium 1.7 release.
 A total of 1551 commits have been contributed by a community of 141 developers, many of whom made their first contributions this cycle.
-Cilium 1.7 brings with it a trove of exciting new features`
+Cilium 1.7 brings with it a trove of exciting new features"
 ---

 ![Introduction](ogimage.png)